 The Hill of Lycabettus:

-There is a path that leads to the summit Alternatively, take the funicular railway, or Teleferik or a drive up to the top.
+There is a path that leads to the summit, alternatively, take the funicular railway or Teleferik up to the top.
 Don’t try to walk up (pilgrims used to, but it’s an Everest for the faithless).
 The panorama from the top is priceless – all the way to Mount Parnes in the north, west to Piraeus and the Saronic Gulf, with the Acropolis sitting like a ruminative lion halfway to the sea.
-There’s also a cafe/restaurant up there.
+There’s also a cafe /restaurant up there.
 Perched on the summit is the little Chapel of Agios Georgios, floodlit like a beacon over the city at night.
-The open-air Lykavittos Theatre, northeast of the summit, hosts concerts in summer.
-And many famous artists have performed there.
+The open-air Lykavittos Theatre, northeast of the summit, hosts concerts in summer and many famous artists have performed there.

 All cancellations must be confirmed by Olive Sea Travel.

 Cancellations up to 24 hours before your service date are 100% refundable.

 - Licensed Tour Guides and Hotels are external co-operators & they have their own cancellation policy.

 - Apart from the above cancellation limits, NO refunds will be made.
 If though, you fail to make your appointment for reasons that are out of your hands, that would be, in connection with the operation of your airline or cruise ship or strikes, extreme weather conditions or mechanical failure, you will be refunded 100% of the paid amount.

 - If your cancellation date is over TWO (2) months away from your reservation date, It has been known for third-party providers such as credit card companies, PayPal, etc. to charge a levy fee usually somewhere between 2-4%.